 Topics cover individual countries or regions of the world and vary depending on current issues of interest and faculty availability.
 Prerequisites: Depending on the topic: ECON 2101 (or ECON 2103) or ECON 2102 (or ECON (2104) or ECON 2123.

 ECON 3199.
 Advanced Topics in Economics.
 3 Credits.

 ECON 4198W.
 Proseminar in Economics.
 3 Credits.

 Preparation and presentation of a research paper in any field of economics agreed upon by the student and instructor.
-Restricted to Economics majors in their senior year.
-Prerequisites: ECON 2101 or ECON 2103 and ECON 2102 or ECON 2104.
-Recommended background: Prior or concurrent enrollment in ECON 2123 or STAT 2112 or STAT 2118 is recommended.
+Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
+Restricted to seniors in the economics program.
+Prerequisites: ECON 2101 or ECON 2103; and ECON 2102 or ECON 2104.
+Recommended background: Prior or concurrent enrollment in ECON 2123 or STAT 2112 or STAT 2118.

 ECON 4199.
 Independent Research-Economics.
 3 Credits.

 Prerequisite: ECON 1011– ECON 1012 and completion of 12 hours of upper-division economics courses, including ECON 2101 or ECON 2103 and ECON 2102 or ECON 2104, with a minimum grade-point average of 3.4; and approval of an independent research project by a faculty member of the Economics Department.